 We invite our clients to consider our fees as an investment, and consider them as proportion of their assets.
 We have an analogy that a financial plan is like a will, one should always have one but it only needs to be updated when your circumstances change.
 Andep’s fee model is very different to most financial advisers and we are confident that we provide great value for money for our clients.

-Fees can be paid directly or in many cases deducted from superannuation or other investments.
-If fees are paid directly, they can sometimes be claimed as a tax deduction (follow up advice).
+Fees can be paid by direct deposit, credit card (with a surcharge) or cheque.
+In some cases fees can be deducted from superannuation or other investments.
+If fees are paid directly, they can sometimes be claimed as a tax deduction (if it was for follow-up/subsequent advice).